See Comet A3 Tonight: Here's How | Weather.com

 -Scientists thought the comet might break up during its closest pass to the sun on Sept.
 27. NASA astronomer Bill Cooke says: “Comets are more fragile than people may realize, thanks to the effects of passing close to the sun on their internal water ice, and volatiles such as carbon monoxide and carbon dioxide."

--NASA says the comet could eventually be flung out of our universe like a pebble from a slingshot, thanks to "the gravitational influence of other worlds and a 'jetting' effect caused by the comet’s offgassing during its solar transit."
+-NASA says the comet could eventually be flung out of our solar system like a pebble from a slingshot, thanks to "the gravitational influence of other worlds and a 'jetting' effect caused by the comet’s offgassing during its solar transit."

 MORE AT WEATHER.COM